Choosing a school? You’ve got options.

 Choosing where your child goes to school is one of the biggest decisions you’ll make as a parent, but you’re not alone in it.
 Thousands of Indiana parents make K-12 education decisions each year.
 You can do it!
 And remember, each child is unique.
 So, the “best” school for your child may be different than the “best” school for your neighbor’s child.

 Each state has its own open enrollment rules.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
-In Indiana, parents have restricted open enrollment; students can request to transfer to any public school of their choice, provided the school has a policy allowing for open enrollment.
-Open enrollment is a valuable form of public school choice, giving parents more tuition-free options for their child.
-If you would like to participate in open enrollment, contact your local district to learn more.
+In Indiana, parents have restricted open enrollment.
+What this means is that Indianapolis Public Schools requires schools within the district to allow transfers.
+And in other districts, students can request to transfer to any public school of choice, provided the school has a policy allowing for open enrollment.
+However, some districts may charge tuition for transfer students.

 Besides traditional public schools, charter schools are another free, public school option.
 Charter schools are public schools that are allowed the freedom to innovate while being held accountable for student achievement.
 The school’s charter describes what unique community need the school fills, and the school may be authorized by a governing body, a college, or the Indiana Charter School Board.